Chew/TARDIS-Docs/docs/commands/commands.md

 # Commands

-All commands are _case-insensitive_.

 You can view descriptions, usage and permissions for all commands in-game using the TARDIS help system.
 Type `/tardis help` to list all the commands, then use `/tardis? [command]` to view all the relevant subcommands.
 Use `/tardis? [command] [subcommand]` when necessary to view the command information.

-You can also see a big list of `/tardis` commands here: [Big list of TARDIS sub commands](/commands/tardis-commands-table) and a big list of all the other commands here: [Big list of other commands](/commands/other).
+You can also see a big list of `/tardis` commands here: [Big list of TARDIS sub commands](/commands/tardis-commands-table) and a big list of other miscellaneous utility commands here: [Miscellaneous commands](/commands/misc).

 ### There are lots of commands: